Table of Contents[Hide][Show]

 My top camping tip is to challenge your family to remain unplugged from electronic gadgets.
 While many campgrounds provide electricity, remind your kids that the pioneers survived without cell phones.
 One TravelingMom simply said, “I think there is a rule that you aren’t allowed to use video games or cell phones in National Parks, so we’ll leave them at home.”
 The Kaiser Foundation reported that children spend 53 hours a week connected to some sort of electronic media.
 Camping helps you use that time being connected face to face with your children.

 TravelingMom Tip: You can make camping as easy as possible by glamping!
 Here are our favorite glamping spots in California and Texas.
-Forge the tent and sleep in a treehouse, yurt or even a luxury RV instead!
+Forget the tent and sleep in a treehouse, yurt or even a luxury RV instead!

 2. Keep expectations realistic